The War Governor: Thomas Walter Bickett, 1917-1921

 Few of the Historical Publications Office's special publications have been of more significance to students of recent history than the documentary volumes relating to gubernatorial administrations.
 Since 1923, North Carolina has published the official papers of its chief executives, a tradition that continues to this day.

-To kick-off our new project, we're returning to where it all began—the administration of Thomas W. Bickett, which ran from 1917 to 1921.
+To kick-off our new project, we're returning to where it all began—the administration of Thomas W. Bickett, governor of North Carolina from 1917 to 1921.
 Students of this time period can look forward to fresh insights in and a new assessment of the state's experiences during World War I, the suffrage movement, the influenza crisis, and Jim Crow, just to name a few.